 The capability to transfer data either in an asynchronous, synchronous, or periodic fashion is determined by the transfer frame multiplexing rules, which are specified by the missions.

-These service types are provided at any Service Access Point except for the Virtual Channel Frame, Master Channel Frame.
+These service attributes are provided at any Service Access Point except for the Virtual Channel Frame, Master Channel Frame.

 For the Virtual Channel Frame and Master Channel Frame Services, the service provider does not make any distinction between Sequence-Controlled and Expedited service QoS applicable to service data units supplied by the user.
 The user should perform necessary procedures to provide Sequence-Controlled and/or Expedited Service QoS for its service data units.